toydotgame/old-google/README.md

 * [ ] [Trends](https://trends.google.com/trends/)
 * [x] [Google Earth](https://earth.google.com/web/) (support is rudimentary due to the fact that Google Earth is mostly a canvas, which isn't within the scope I can access)

+## History
+Initially, this started in October 2021 as me using the DevTools console and some rudimentary JavaScript to change the `src` attribute of the Google logo on the homepage.
+I would write like 3 lines of code, and run it.
+Then I was like _screw it_, and added code to detect the page URL, and therefore some code to replace either the homepage or search page logos.
+Then Google maps, then Google Images.

+Eventually, I started writing functions into the DevTools, and saving it to a Notepad document.
+Then I started writing tweaks in VS Code and pasting it into the console.
+This became [replace.js](https://github.com/toydotgame/old-google/blob/main/src/replace.js). _And then_ I decided to learn how to package this as an addon, so I learnt how AMO works and how to package a Firefox addon…and now we're here!

+I daily-drive this addon and enjoy it to this day, so I'm generally pretty aware of how well (or unwell) it runs.
+The primary issue with an addon like this is that Google's code is subject to change at any time, so it's me in a race against Google updates.

 ## Testing and developing
 ### Requirements
 * Firefox (obviously)